 For nearly 10 years, yoga has been my source of self care and guidance.
 My path has led me to pursue work that empowers individuals and uplifts communities across the world.
 Wherever my nonprofit work takes me, my yoga mat is where I go to recover, reflect, relax and grow.
 In search for a deeper understanding of yoga, I attended a retreat in Rishikesh, India, in 2015.
 The following year I completed an intensive 200 hour Yoga Teacher Training in Boca Raton, Florida.
 Since then, I have shared my practice throughout the US, Peru and Thailand.
 When I guide practice, I nurture a space that’s intentional and mindful for you to breathe deeply and surrender fully.
 I aim to hold a space for your unique expression of Yoga to evolve as you learn to listen to your body and find peace in your practice.

 I started my journey into wellness in 2006 when I became a cross-country and track and field runner at my high school.
 When I began my trek towards obtaining a B.S from the University of Miami in Biology, with minors in Chemistry and Sports Medicine, I found myself in need of a wellness practice that would give peace of mind, while still providing the physical challenge I was seeking.
 I stumbled upon yoga at my university’s wellness center and instantly knew that yoga was what I needed at the time.
 When I graduated from Wake Forest School of Medicine, with a Master’s of Medical Science in 2017, I packed my things and headed to New York City.
 While diving deep into my work as a Physician’s Assistant who strives to deliver quality healthcare to underserved populations, it struck me on how unattainable wellness is for the majority of the population.
 My goal is to provide a level playing field for people of all backgrounds to have access to equal care and the fundamental knowledge to sustain a healthy lifestyle- emotionally, spiritually and physically.
+Having completed my 200 RYT at Sonic Yoga gave me the healing, confidence, knowledge and strength I was looking for.
 I aim to integrate my experience, and knowledge of the practices of Yoga to provide a class that allows students to find their center and experience the therapeutic benefits that yoga has to offer.

 ‘Things don’t happen to us, they happen for us.’
 This quote has stuck with me since I first heard it during my 200 hour Yoga Teacher Training at Stanton Street Yoga on the Lower East Side.
 I have found that by shifting our mindset ever so slightly, it’s amazing how we can begin to move through life with so much more love, compassion, and grace.
 And to me, this is what yoga is really all about.I’m filled with gratitude to be able to share my love of the yoga lifestyle with you, which I believe is a delicate balance between our mind, body, and spirit.
 I aim to teach the kind of classes I most enjoy taking.
 You can be assured there will be a motivational quote to guide us through the flow, oddles of positive energy, warm candlelight, and a well curated playlist.
 And if it’s a small enough class, there will absolutely be head massages during shavasana, promise.
 I so look forward to connecting with each of you blissful souls in this beautiful Upper East Side sanctuary.